cyberark/epv-api-scripts/Dual Accounts/README.md

 > **General**
 > - Uses REST API and can support v10.6 of PVWA and up.
-> - The goal for these scripts is to allow easy management for Dual Account.
+> - Allow easy management for Dual Account.

 ## Convert Platform DualAccount
 Convert an existing Platform to support Dual Account use cases.